 Accounting

-EGI accounting tool collects accounting data from sites participating in the EGI and WLCG infrastructures as well as from sites belonging to Grid resources.
+The EGI accounting tool collects accounting data from sites participating in the EGI and WLCG infrastructures as well as from sites belonging to Grid resources.
 The aim of a federated accounting service is to collect, aggregate and display usage information across the whole federation.
-The accounting information is gathered from different sensors into a central repository where statists are generated and displayed.
-Statistics regards number of VM instantiated and consumed, CPU and storage information, GPU accounting.
-They are displayed from different point of view: user, Virtual Organization (VO), site, etc.
+The accounting information is gathered from different sensors into a central repository where statistics are generated and displayed.
+Statistics regarding the number of VM instantiated and consumed, CPU and storage information, GPU accounting will be gathered.
+They are displayed from different points of view: user, Virtual Organization (VO), site, etc.

-The aim of this activity is to discuss if the EGI-CANFAR federation will involve also a federated accounting system and eventually how to contribute to the evolution of the EGI accounting system.
+The aim of this activity is to discuss the inclusion of a federated accounting system in the EGI-CANFAR federation and eventually how to contribute to the evolution of the EGI accounting system.

 Table 4 – Accounting roadmap